 Imagine installing in your home 103-year-old close-grained oak pulled from a former New Hampshire school library.
 This backstory and others are part of the enduring and heartfelt allure of reclaimed wood flooring.
 This is flooring that doesn't just come from the forests of Indonesia or the Pacific Northwest; this is flooring with true provenance.
 Homeowners and commercial builders alike often find that it's worth paying higher prices for the unique beauty of reclaimed wood flooring.
 But what exactly is reclaimed wood flooring and where is it from?

 Removing tongue-and-groove hardwood flooring without splintering it is a monumental task.
-With care, you can selectively remove a few floorboards, while mostly preserving the tongues.
-Expanding this from a small repair task to a large demo task is what separates weekenders from pros.
+With care, workers can selectively remove a few floorboards, while mostly preserving the tongues.
+Expanding this from a small repair task to a large demolition task is what separates amateurs from pros.

 We grade wood by the amount of character we leave in and where the cut comes from out of the beam or board.
 Our distressed grade comes from the outer cuts of the beam where the wood has been exposed to light for 100+ years resulting in a darker patina.
 The remilled grade is lighter in color due to the fact that the wood comes from deeper within the beams and so has not been exposed to as much light over time.
 The remilled grade has a less rustic character than the distressed, less saw kerf, knot, nail hole and checking.